The step by step process on how to become a registered nurse

 I typically get many questions about my nursing career…. am I an RN?
 Am I a BSN?
 How many years of school?
 How did you start nursing? etc

-At my university, It is required to take prerequisites before applying to the nursing program.
-I had taken many different classes, including chemistry, anatomy and physiology, statistics, microbiology, etc.
+At my university, prerequisites are required before applying to the nursing program. ( although not on schools are the same, some you can be in the program starting out depending) I have taken many different classes, including chemistry, anatomy and physiology, statistics, microbiology, etc.

-Typically the prerequisites classes can take up to a year or two to complete depending on what school, what classes required, or available.
+Typically the prerequisite classes can take up to a year or two to complete depending on what school, what classes are required, or what is available.
 I often have heard people have to be placed on a waiting list to get into some pre-required classes.
-Then the nursing program I attended was three years commitment. there are many different nursing programs out there, some advanced options as well.
+Then the nursing program I attended was three years commitment.
+There are many different nursing programs out there, with some advanced options as well.

-In my experience, I had to apply to nurse school, after completion of the required classes.
+In my experience, I had to apply to nursing school after completing the required classes.
 And a large portion of my acceptance relied on my grade point average from my pre-required classes.

-In my senior year of high school and the summer of my freshman year of college, I attended a 6-week training school course ( i think 6 maybe 8 not sure) to become an STNA.
-State certified nursing assistant….. (this is not required to be a nurse but I would recommend it, if you are interested in nursing.
-I worked as a nursing assistant for five years as I went to college and preparing to take my NCLEX examination.
+In my senior year of high school and the summer of my freshman year of college, I attended a 6-week training school course (I think 6, maybe 8, not sure) to become an STNA.
+State-certified nursing assistant….. (this is not required to be a nurse, but I would recommend it, if you are interested in nursing.
+I worked as a nursing assistant for five years as I went to college and prepared to take my NCLEX examination.
 Anyone who is thinking about being a nurse would recommend trying out this job to see if nursing is a good fit for you.
 Being a nursing assistant was eye-opening and helped me feel more comfortable caring for patients.
 As a nurse,I rely so much on my nursing assistants and am so appreciative of their help.

 When I was a nursing assistant, I worked in nursing homes, hospice faculties, and hospitals.
-I started working as a nursing assistant in nursing homes and transition to the hospital after about a year into nursing school.
-Getting a job at the hospital as a nursing assistant helped me land a job as a critical care nurse after I graduated.
+I started working as a nursing assistant in nursing homes and transitioned to the hospital after about a year into nursing school.
+After graduating, getting a job at the hospital as a nursing assistant helped me land a job as a critical care nurse.

 My most significant piece of advice and the advice my manager told me being a nurse….. you may be having the worst day and everything could be going wrong… BUT things could always be worse…